wur-bioinformatics/introduction-to-bioinformatics/week4.md

 If both the query sequence identity and length of the alignment are large enough, homology modelling can be attempted to create a structure model.
 So-called "template sequences" have to be found in the structure database.

 Nowadays, [SWISS-MODEL](https://swissmodel.expasy.org/) provides precalculated 3D homology models.
-It is important to note that SWISS-MODEL now also contains the AlphaFold deep learning-based models.
+It is important to note that SWISS-MODEL now also contains the AlphaFold deep learning-based models (see [AlphaFold](Week4_alphafold) section).
-These 3D structure models will need to be evaluated on their correctness.
+Hence, it is important to notice the origin of the 3D structure models, and all will need to be evaluated on their reliability.

 Still, new protein sequences that bear almost no resemblance to existing ones are discovered almost every day.
 Hence, the scientific community has been adopting various artificial intelligence-based approaches of which AlphaFold is the most prominent one to date.